 If you must stay in Drumheller, here are some options for you

-- Canalta Jurassic Hotel – A 2 star hotel, located by the roadside – Canalta has an indoor pool and provides with free breakfast.
+- Canalta Jurassic Hotel – A 2-star hotel, located by the roadside – Canalta has an indoor pool and provides free breakfast.
 Book your stay here

 We hope you found this article helpful in planning your trip to Drumheller and explore the dinosaur park and the badlands of Alberta.

 - Calgary City Guide – Guide to the city of Calgary here